 Embossing Patterns and Textures

-We have one of the largest collections of embossing patterns for leather under one roof in the U.S. with over 700 embossing plates and more than 140 calendar rolls.
+We have the largest collections of embossing patterns for leather under one roof in the U.S. with over 700 embossing plates and more than 140 calendar rolls.
 Through the use of specialized techniques by our highly skilled leather craftspeople, many textures can be embossed on whole cowhides without showing overlap lines.
 This maximizes cutting yield and greatly minimizes the need for excess seams during upholstery.